edthedev/edthedev.github.io/blog/comics.md

 - ✓ Oh my goodness, they actually did this - on the big screen, in theaters!
 - → Partial credit for a live action television or streaming appearance.
+- ⮎ Partial credit for a cameo or brief reference on the big screen.
 - x Assumed confirmed as too silly.
 Not only have they not done this, the moment this would have happened in the current movies has passed by.
-- x✓ The moment passed, and they did it later anyway.
+- x✓ The expected moment in the story passed, but they found a way to include this silliness later anyway.

 ## The Founding Avengers